yanivpaz/yanivpaz.github.io/_posts/2020-04-25-multipass.md

 I will demonstrate a quick Jenkins installation.
 Disclaimer: the commands I am using are for demo only.

+## Setup
-## Install multipass
+* Install multipass
-The tool is available for Mac, Windows and Linux in [multipass site](https://multipass.run/)
+The tool is available for Mac, Windows and Linux at [multipass site](https://multipass.run/)

-## Create cloud-config.yaml file
+* Create cloud-config.yaml file
 ```
 #cloud-config